-Hook into platform workflows to automate your Pantheon workflow.
-Tell us which script you want to run, and we'll run it automatically every time you or another team member triggers the corresponding workflow.
+Hook into platform workflows to automate your Pantheon WebOps workflow.
+Tell Pantheon which script you want to run, and the platform will run it automatically every time you or another team member triggers the corresponding workflow.
 View (and contribute) to a growing set of example scripts.
 Find examples to enable functionality like chat-ops, database sanitization, deployment logging, and automated testing operations with a CI server.

 Set up existing scripts and write your own with help from our experts.
-Pantheon delivers custom workshops to help development teams master our platform and improve their internal DevOps.
+Pantheon delivers custom workshops to help development teams master our platform and improve their internal WebOps.

 For example, committing a